 With so much to see and do in Universal Studios Hollywood, The Chances are you are going to be in the Park for a long time probably a full day at least.
 So with this in mind, you are likely to get hungry probably several times.
-The problem with ThemeParks are you are a little bit Trapped and at mercy to their Quality and Prices, which can be notoriously shaky.
+The problem with ThemeParks is you are a little bit Trapped and at mercy to their Quality and Prices, which can be notoriously shaky.

 So to ensure you don’t get ripped off and can find all the best restaurants in the park we have put together our What to eat at Universal Studios Hollywood guide showing you all the great and not so great places to get some food.